ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 * You avoid evaluations if possible and have a dread of others evaluating you?
 * Do you focus more on what you haven’t done?

 Madeleine discovered that her answer to all the previous questions was 'yes' and came to the conclusion she sabotaged herself.
-But how do you escape the 'imposter zone'?
+Now, how do you escape the 'imposter zone'?
 * You aren't born to live a life of another person
 * Learn to be a healthy perfectionist
 * Answer on the following question 'What would I do, if I was not afraid?'